mitchelljustin/pragmatic-lightning/index.md

   ... }
 ```

-Hooray, the app is connected to our Lightning node!

 **Sidenote: Unlocking your Wallet**

-In the future, you might get an error when calling RPC methods that looks like `Error: 12 UNIMPLEMENTED: unknown service lnrpc.Lightning`.
+*In the future, you might get an error when calling RPC methods that looks like `Error: 12 UNIMPLEMENTED: unknown service lnrpc.Lightning`.*

-This is because when a Lightning node starts with a wallet already initialized, it blocks calls to most RPC methods until it's unlocked with the wallet password.
+*This is because when a Lightning node restarts with a wallet already initialized, it blocks calls to most RPC methods until it's unlocked with the wallet password.
-There are two ways to unlock it, which one you use depends on your needs.
+There are two ways to unlock it, which one you should use depends on your needs.*

-1. Manually execute an `lncli unlock` command after the node starts up and enter the wallet password.
+*1. Manually execute an `lncli unlock` command after the node starts up and enter the wallet password.
-Remember, in our case you would have to run `docker-compose exec lnd lncli unlock`.
+Remember, in our case you would have to run `docker-compose exec lnd lncli unlock`.*

-2. Use the `unlockWallet` method on the `lnRpc` object in your code.
+*2. Use the `unlockWallet` method on `lnRpc` in your code.
-If you do this, make sure you don't hardcode the wallet password or it might get leaked when you commit it to Version Control.
+If you do this, make sure you don't hardcode the wallet password or it might get leaked when you commit it to Version Control.*

 ## Generate a payment request